Batman Returns pits the Dark Knight of Gotham City against a new gang of villainous fiends.

 That’s it for a plot.
 The rest is up to the stuntmen.
-Everybody wants to destroy the gloomy sets, but nobody knows why.
+Everybody wants to destroy the gloomy sets – all with a very German-expressionist look and vibe – but nobody knows why.

 Relegated to the menial position of observer behind barricades, Michael Keaton returned for the money to once again play millionaire playboy Bruce Wayne by day and the winged crusader in tights by night.